 I guess the moral of this story is that before you begin building your credit, you should build your savings.
 At the very least, do both simultaneously.
 If you lose your job, things can get very hairy very quickly, even if you know what you’re doing.

 When left unchecked, debt can ruin your credit score, and collections agencies can actually take you to court.
-You may even face wage garnishment or a court-mandated settlement in the creditor’s favor.
+You might even face wage garnishment or a court-mandated settlement in the creditor’s favor.
 Don’t make the same mistake I did.
+Know and plan for the dangers of credit cards.

 The opinions expressed in this article are those of the author alone and do not necessarily reflect the official policy or views of CentSai Inc.